people-post/pp-main/README.md

 #### Manual install
 Instructions for step by step manual installation when official side is down.
-1. Install and run IPFS node.
-2. Acquire package through IPFS node.
+1. Acquire package through IPFS using package cid.
-3. Perform full package install or online install listed above.
+2. Perform full package install or online install listed above.

-### Readonly install
+### Walletless install
-For browsing news only, no account/wallet support
+For social iteractions only, no wallet support
-#### Full package install
-All in one package.

-#### Online install

-#### Manual install
-1. Install and run IPFS node.
-2. Install IPFS Companion browser extension.
-3. Acquire files and open index.html
+1. Acquire files and open index.html